 9) Bulk Email Retargeting

-Staying on the topic of emails, you also have the option to target your email list directly through Google AdWords, Facebook, or Twitter.
+Staying on the topic of emails, you also have the option to target your email list directly through Google Ads, Facebook, or Twitter.

 The biggest thing to keep in mind when it comes to bulk email retargeting is the “match rate” of emails to users on a given platform.

-According to WordStream, the match types between Google, Facebook, and Twitter breakdown like this:
+Match types between Google, Facebook, and Twitter typically break down like this: